+Explore some quick facts about Grand Valley for a brief overview of what we're all about.
 Numbers don't tell the whole story, but they're a great way to start learning about Grand Valley.
-Explore Grand Valley by the Numbers for a quick overview of what we're all about.

 Grand Valley State University was chartered by the Michigan legislature in 1960 in response to the need for a public, four-year college in the state's second largest metropolitan region.

 Educating students to shape their lives, their professions, and their societies.
 The university contributes to the enrichment of society through excellent teaching, active scholarship, and public service.